sudmon200/whatsapp-clone/README.md

     i.
 Room id and room creation

-    ii. ~Send and Get messaged in realtime~
+    ii. ~API created, send and get messaged in realtime~

 - Add functionality get/push to sync with the back-end
 - Authentication